-The TS input pin allows for user-programmable thermal protection (for the TS pin thresholds, see the Electrical Characteristics).
+The TS input pin allows for user-programmable thermal protection (see the Electrical Characteristics for the TS pin thresholds).
 The TS input pin threshold is ratiometric with $V{SENSE}$ .
-The external resistor divider setting, $V{TS}$ , must be connected to the TPS2585x-Q1 SENSE pin to achieve accurate results (refer to the Figure 10-16).
-When $V{TS} = 0.5 \times V{SENSE}$ , the TPS2585x-Q1 performs below action:
+The external resistor divider setting, $V{TS}$ , must be connected to the TPS2585x-Q1 SENSE pin to achieve accurate results (refer to the Figure 10-10).
+When $V{TS} = 0.5 \times V{SENSE}$ , the TPS2585x-Q1 performs the below action:

-If operating with 3-A Type-C advertisement, the Px\CC1, Px\CC2 pin automatically reduces advertisement to the 1.5-A level.
+• If operating with 3-A Type-C advertisement, the Px\CC1, Px\CC2 pin automatically reduces advertisement to the 1.5-A level.

-Figure 10-16.
+Figure 10-10.
 TS Input

-If the overtemperature condition persists, causing $V{TS}$ = 0.65 × $V{SENSE}$ , the TPS2585x-Q1 performs below actions:
+If the overtemperature condition persists, causing $V{TS}$ = 0.65 × $V{SENSE}$ , the TPS2585x-Q1 performs the below actions:

-- Broadcasts the default USB power mode, in default USB power, the charging is ideally reduced further per the USB2.0 and USB3.0 specification. - Buck regulator output voltage at the SENS pin is reduced to 4.77 V.
+- Broadcasts the Default USB Power mode.
+In Default USB Power, the charging is ideally reduced further per the USB2.0 and USB3.0 specification. - Buck regulator output voltage at the SENS pin is reduced to 4.77 V.

-If the overtemperature condition persists, causing $T_J$ to reach the OTSD threshold, then the device thermal shuts down.
-Figure 10-17 shows the TPS25850-Q1 behavior when TS pin voltage trigger the Temp Warm and Temp Hot threshold.
+If the Overtemperature condition persists, causing $T_J$ to reach the OTSD threshold, then the device thermal shuts down.Figure 10-11 shows the TPS25858-Q1 behavior when the TS pin voltage triggers the Temp Warm and Temp Hot threshold.